Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 If you want a charger that doesn’t draw on your car’s power, a portable power bank is a good option.
 Just remember to recharge it once you deplete it.

-Rainstorms can be sudden and hit without warning, so a pocket umbrella that can slide into your glove box or the pocket of your car door will ensure you’re not left all wet.
+Rainstorms can be sudden and hit without warning, so a small umbrella that can slide into your glove box or the pocket of your car door will ensure you’re not left all wet.

 Depending on your climate, you might want to go for something extra-sturdy.Or check out the many inexpensive options that would work in a pinch.